-I was appointed to the Senate of Canada by Prime Minister Stephen Harper on January 2, 2009, was sworn into that distinguished institution on January 26, 2009, and delivered my maiden speech on February 11, 2009—an address focused on the profound value generated when Canadians invest themselves fully in their country.
+I was appointed to the Senate of Canada by Prime Minister Stephen Harper on January 2, 2009.
+I was sworn into that distinguished institution on January 26, 2009, and delivered my maiden speech on February 11, 2009 - an address focused on the profound value generated when Canadians invest themselves fully in their country.

-I am a member of two Senate Standing Committees (Human Rights, and National Finance), and one Standing Joint Committee (Library of Parliament).
+I am a member of three Senate Standing Committees (Human Rights; Foreign Affairs and International Trade; and National Finance), and one Standing Joint Committee (Library of Parliament).

 On June 2, 2015, I was elected unanimously by my peers to serve as Speaker pro tempore of the Senate of Canada.